v-las/v-las/README.md

-- 👋 Hi, I’m Vlas Mastykash, and here is my GitHub account for practicing on QA courses by Vadim Ksenzov.
+- 👋 Hi, I’m Vlas Mastykash, and here is my GitHub account for practicing on QA Course by Vadim Ksenzov.
 - 👀 I’m interested in getting into the Quality Assurance Engineer profession
 - 🌱 I’m currently learning the Software testing theory, Bash, Git, Python, Postman
 - 💞️ I have no idea what projects I’m looking for but I'll found out soon!